 Property, equipment and software represent furniture, fixtures, equipment, and information technology hardware and software which are recorded at original acquisition cost and are depreciated or amortized using the straight-line method over their estimated useful lives.
 Major alterations and renovations are capitalized, while maintenance and repair costs are expensed as incurred.
 The FMCS' capitalization threshold is \$5,000 for individual purchases and a total useful life exceeding one year.
 Depreciation is recorded using the straight-line method.
 Property, equipment, and software acquisitions that do not meet the capitalization criteria are expensed upon receipt.
 Applicable standard governmental guidelines regulate the disposal and convertibility of agency property, equipment, and software.
+The useful life classifications for capitalized assets are as follows:

 Description Useful Life (years)

-Leasehold Improvements Lease term
+Leasehold Improvements Lease Term

 Equipment 5

 Software 5